astropenguin/pandas-dataclasses/README.md

 ### Data typing rules

-The data type (dtype) of data/index is determined from the first `Data`/`Index` type of the corresponding field.
+The data type (dtype) of data or index is determined from the first `Data` or `Index` type of the corresponding field, respectively.
 The following table shows how the data type is inferred:

 <details>